adelsam/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 In the following frame (from the test_video clip), the top-left hand image shows the boxes classified as a `vehicle` by the SVM.
-The middle top image shows the heatmap create from those boxes, and the top-right shows the output labeled using `scipy.ndimage.measurements.label()` from a thresholded heatmap.
+The middle top image shows the heatmap created from those boxes, and the top-right shows the output labeled using `scipy.ndimage.measurements.label()` from a thresholded heatmap.

 ![alt text][image4]
 ---